alyak66/Java-Script-Quiz/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+* The URL of the functional: https://alyak66.github.io/Java-Script-Quiz/

 * The URL of the GitHub repository: https://github.com/alyak66/Java-Script-Quiz/